What It Is, How to Heal It, and How to Prevent It

 Leaky gut basically refers to the “hole” in the lining of your intestines.
 These holes allow toxins, bacteria, and food particles to “leak” from your intestines into your bloodstream (9).
 This can lead to a series of chain reactions – from chronic inflammation to food sensitivities, joint pain to abdominal pain, bloating and gas (9).
 According to Dr. Alessio Fasano, director of the Center for Celiac Research and Treatment at Harvard General Hospital Massachusetts, “Some people may have a weaker barrier because they were born with the condition, or they follow it. an unbalanced diet, low in fiber and high in fiber. in sugar and saturated fat, may be the trigger for the weakening of the intestinal lining”.
 (9).

-See Also What Is 1 Of 8 As A Percent
+See Also What Is A Soccer Hat Trick

 Bowel cancer